cablehead/vanilla/xx/notes.md

 ### ways to recv:

-- recv: as soon as this one is ready, recv
+- pipe: as soon as this one is ready, recv

-- router (select): as soon as one is ready, recv that one
-    - everything needs to be selectable
+- router: many senders one recver
 - gather: once all are ready, recv all